CHILD SAFETY

 Medicine Scanner

 The AI medicine scanner lets you quickly add a new medicine — just scan the package.
-The app automatically assigns the classification, expiry date, and pediatric category.
+The app automatically assigns the classification, expiry date, and paediatric category.
 No manual entry, no mistakes.

 Checklist: 10 Steps to Child-Proof Your Medicine Cabinet